 State Law Guide · Updated January 2026

-Your HOA must follow strict procedural rules before fining you.
-Most don't.
+Your HOA must follow strict procedural rules before fining you — a missed required step may give you grounds to challenge the fine.

 Delaware HOA Laws and Homeowner Rights